masiraji/tabledown/cran-comments.md

+## Resubmission 06 on 30 April 2024

+This is the 6th resubmission.
+In this submission

 ## Resubmission 05 on 8 Jan 2024
 This is the 5th resubmission.
 In this submission:
 * To fix the "issue in lavaan syntax cfa.tab example",  I have removed extra spaces in lavaan syntax used in cfa.tab.multi.R and cfa.tab.R files.